slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Automated testing

-Summary: The final revision was validated against a suite of vetted automated tests.
+Summary: The final revision was validated against a suite of automated tests.

 Intended for: All organizations and repositories.